0825eshaan/Resforge/README.md

 # resforger
-Resforger is a powerful, intuitive platform that enables users to create, build upon, and refine their resumes easily.
-Resforger offers simple-to-use tools and editable templates to enable you to present your skills, experience, and accomplishments in a competent and professional way.
-With the PDF download feature, Resforger allows users to obtain resumes that truly catch the eye of recruiters.
+Resforger is a platform that enables users to create and refine their resumes easily.
+Resforger offers tools and editable templates to enable you to present your skills, experience, and accomplishments in a competent and professional way.
+With the PDF download feature, Resforger allows users to obtain their resumes easily.